state-alchemists/zrb/docs/concepts/xcom.md

 # XCom

 Occasionally, you need your Tasks to pass data to each other.
-You can do this by using XCom mechanism.
+You can do this by using the XCom mechanism.

 The Xcom mechanism is highly dependent on Task Execution ID.
 In short, a Task and all its upstreams/downstreams share the same Execution ID.